bit4mind/anon-service/README.md

 ```
 tail -f /var/log/syslog
 ```

+Note that the last type of trasparent proxy used will be configured at startup.

 ### WARNING

 This is NOT a solution that grants strong anonymity and the developers themselves